 It’s Rwanda Week here at Ker & Downey.
 We’re taking an in-depth look at the ins and outs of traveling to Rwanda.
 This incredible country has become one of Africa’s greatest success stories.
 Today, we’re looking at Kwita Izina, an annual tradition in Rwanda to name baby gorillas.

 In Rwanda there is a long-held tradition of naming a newly born baby soon after its birth.
-In 2005, the Government of Rwanda, Rwanda Development Board, and several conservation partners initiated the first Kwita Izina, a now annual tradition of naming the baby mountain gorillas born during the year.
+In 2005, the Government of Rwanda, Rwanda Development Board, and several conservation partners started the first Kwita Izina.
+It is now an annual tradition of naming the baby mountain gorillas born during the year.
 It’s an event that has been attended by thousands of visitors, both local and international, over the years.

-Prior to 2005, the gorillas were named quietly by rangers and researchers who interact with and monitor the gorillas each day.
-But through Kwita Izina, the government, tourism board, and conservation partners are able to bring awareness to the conservation efforts for the endangered mountain gorillas.
-It seems their efforts are working too.
-In 2010, just seven years after the first Kwita Izina, the gorilla population of Virunga registered a 26.3% growth, which is important since gorilla trekking contributes substantially to Rwanda’s tourism and economic growth.
-Another census will be conducted on the growth of the gorilla population, with hopes that it will return the same rate of growth as in year’s past.
+Prior to 2005, the rangers and researchers who interact with and check on the gorillas each day would quietly name the babies themselves.
+But through Kwita Izina, Rwanda can bring awareness to the conservation efforts for the endangered mountain gorillas.
+It seems their efforts are working, too.
+In 2010, just seven years after the first Kwita Izina, the gorilla population of Virunga registered a 26.3% growth.
+This is significant because gorilla trekking contributes substantially to Rwanda’s tourism and economic growth.
+Another census will be conducted on the growth of the gorilla population.
+The hope is that it will return the same rate of growth as in years past.